Why marriage first?

 Many couples want hot happy relationships, but they struggle when it comes to putting the effort required to make the relationship hot and happy.

-None of us have to look far to find something screaming “pick me! pick me! pick me! now!”
+Here’s something we all need to understand – we all have to work at keeping marriage first.
+You don’t have to look far to find something screaming “pick me! pick me! pick me! now!”

 Maybe it’s a job, going back to school to advance a career, a promotion, traveling, coffee with a friend, family obligations, long phone call with someone in need, business meetings, ministry obligations e.t.c .